The translation of this document is outdated.

 the local government institutions and the local government

-capital companies in the case of a change of city or municipality
+capital companies in the case of a change of council.

 [13 November 1997; 21 December 2000; 17 February 2005; 17